-It worth to add, that all the above studies \cite{[15]samsatli2019role},\cite{[43]balta2013spatial},\cite{[44]moreno2017towards} provide a good basis for further research and developments, however the developed models could not be found in open access and therefore new studies have to start modelling from ‘scratch’ investing substantial amount of time for basic data collection and validation.
-Even though ELEGANCY project \cite{[45]akhurst2021tools} claims to use an open-source software, the model could not be located in easy access to perform a critical analysis of the assumptions made.
+All of these studies provide a useful basis for further research and developments.
+However, the developed models have not been released as open access and therefore new studies have to start modelling from ‘scratch’ investing substantial amount of time for data collection and validation.
+The ELEGANCY project \cite{[45]akhurst2021tools} reports to use an open-source software, but the model could not be located to perform a critical analysis of the assumptions made.

-\cite{[46]neumann2023potential} conducted an extensive study covering the EU and the UK with open-source model available to public.
-However, due to large-scale nature of the model, it provides only a high-level overview of certain critical details, making it insufficient for making decisions specific to the UK.
-Furthermore, the model relies solely on optimization and lacks the flexibility to accommodate various scenarios that align not only with general system perspectives but also with individual government targets.
-In summary, \cite{[46]neumann2023potential} has established a solid foundation and an openly accessible model that can serve as a basis for further enhancements for each individual country.
+PyPSA-Eur is a EU-wide model including hydrogen infrastructure \cite{[46]neumann2023potential} which covers all sectors, with explicit locational data, and is open-source.
+PyPSA-Eur contains data for historical years and uses whole system least-cost optimisation to generate future scenarios.
+However, it is not trivial to incorporate data from pre-defined future scenarios, such as National Grid's FES which has been developed to align with individual UK government targets and specific UK regional developments.
+PyPSA-Eur contains valuable open-source data to model a hydrogen network anywhere in Europe, however, for this study the authors decided it was more suitable to build a new model than incorporate new data into PyPSA-Eur from National Grid's FES.

+Overall, research using models to understand the development of hydrogen infrastructure development in the UK would benefit from methods with higher coverage of both demand sectors and supply options, in addition to improved spatial representation.